 TeacherTalks are a series of free interactive webinars on the ST Math Academy that are designed to enhance teacher knowledge and mastery of the ST Math program.

-Each month, our team will lead two 30-minute virtual sessions that cover critical information about a selected topic with an opportunity to get any outstanding questions answered.
+Each month, our team will lead two 30-minute virtual sessions—followed by a Q&A—covering critical information about a selected topic with an opportunity to answer any outstanding questions.

 If you've attended one of these webinars in the past year, we thank you for your participation.
-If you haven't registered for one yet, please consider doing so in the future.
-There's so much to be gained from attending, but if you're still on the fence, here are five reasons that might convince you to give a TeacherTalk a try:
+If you haven't registered for one yet, let us know what you’d like to learn about in upcoming TeacherTalks!
+There's so much to be gained from attending, but if you're still on the fence, here are five reasons that might convince you to give TeacherTalk a try:

 Learn From the Experts

 We are very fortunate to have some of our most experienced ST Math team members present at TeacherTalks.
 You'll hear from facilitators who were former math teachers and school administrators themselves, so they understand the firsthand challenges you might encounter when using the program.